waleed-farrukh/torchplate/README.md

 Python 3.7

 Torch 1.2 (last trained.
-I now use 1.4 but this project has not been tested on 1.4 yet)
+I now use 1.4 but this repository has not been tested on 1.4 yet)

 ```
 +-- config/